godotengine/godot-docs/classes/class_projectsettings.rst

 Sets the main window to full screen when the project starts.
 Note that this is not *exclusive* fullscreen.
 On Windows and Linux, a borderless window is used to emulate fullscreen.
 On macOS, a new desktop is used to display the running project.

 Regardless of the platform, enabling fullscreen will change the window size to match the monitor's size.
-Therefore, make sure your project supports `multiple resolutions <https://docs.godotengine.org/en/3.4/tutorials/rendering/multiple_resolutions.html>`__ when enabling fullscreen mode.
+Therefore, make sure your project supports :doc:`multiple resolutions <../tutorials/rendering/multiple_resolutions>` when enabling fullscreen mode.

-**Note:** This setting is ignored on iOS, Android, and HTML5.
+\ **Note:** This setting is ignored on iOS, Android, and HTML5.

 ----